srcolinas/srcolinas.github.io/_posts/2023-12-09-word-count.md

 ## Step Zero

 The challenge gives us a lot of freedom in how we do things: language used, build process and editor.
 I have decided to use [Python](https://www.python.org/) for this tutorial (version `3.11` to be precise), and the [Poetry packaging and dependency manager](https://python-poetry.org/).
-Please go throgh poetry's documentation and start a new project; something like `poetry new pyccwc`, you should endup with a project structure like
+Please go through poetry's documentation and start a new project; something like `poetry new pyccwc`, you should endup with a project structure like

 ```
 .